Call Now

 What Are Kidney Stones?

 Kidney stones, also known as renal calculi, are solid deposits containing minerals and salts that accumulate within the kidneys.
-They can range from the size of a grain of sand to the size of a golf ball.
-The formation of these stones occurs due to increased concentrations of substances, such as calcium, oxalate, and uric acid, in the urine.
-This causes minerals to crystallise and aggregate over time.
+They can be as small as a grain of sand or grow as large as a golf ball.
+Stones develop when certain substances in your urine, such as calcium, oxalate, and uric acid, become too concentrated.
+Over time, these minerals crystallise and stick together, forming stones.

 What Are the Causes?

-• Diet - Consuming foods rich in oxalate, sodium, and protein can increase the risk of kidney stones formation.
+• Diet - Consuming foods high in oxalate, sodium and protein can increase the risk of kidney stone formation.

 Small kidney stones usually do not cause symptoms and can be easily expelled through the urine.
 However, larger stones can block the ureter and disrupt urine flow.
 When this occurs, the following symptoms may develop:

-• Pain in the Lower Abdomen and Groin - The pain comes in waves, fluctuates in intensity, and may also radiate to the upper back or sides of the body.
+• Pain in the Lower Abdomen and Groin - Pain may come in waves, vary in intensity and radiate to your upper back or sides.

 • Nausea and Vomiting - This may arise from the body’s natural response to pain and discomfort from the stone’s movement through the urinary tract.

-• Discoloured, Cloudy, and Foul-Smelling Urine - This may cause abnormal urine appearances, such as a change in colour, cloudiness, or having a strong and unpleasant odour.
+• Discoloured or Foul-Smelling Urine - This may cause abnormal urine appearances, such as a change in colour, cloudiness, or having a strong and unpleasant odour.

-• Blood in the Urine - Due to damage in the urinary tract, blood in the urine may occur in a pink, red, or brownish hue.
+• Blood in the Urine - Stones may cause small tears in the urinary tract, leading to pink, red, or brownish urine.

-• Difficulty in Passing Urine - Large kidney stones can obstruct the urinary tract, causing difficulty and pain during urination.
+• Difficulty in Passing Urine - Larger stones can obstruct your urinary tract, making urination painful or challenging.

 How Are Kidney Stones Diagnosed?

-• Blood testing - This test measures calcium or uric acid levels in the blood that may indicate kidney stone formation.
+• Blood testing - Measures calcium and uric acid levels, which can indicate stone formation.

 If not treated in time, kidney stones may result in the following complications: